The Battle: Negative Thinking

 Optimists don't dwell on worries.
 If they feel defeated, they also feel it's temporary.
 They usually also choose to accentuate the positive.

-When we allow ourselves to think negatively we damage our potential in many ways.
+When we allow ourselves to think negatively we limit our potential in many ways.
 The worst thing is that we may be so wrapped in negativity that we cannot even see that there are ways out.

 However, there is always a choice.
 The key is your awareness of your own thoughts; then you can decide which type of thoughts you want to focus on.